hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_codecs.md

 Why would it be useless for HTML?

 [19:51:02](#38xbGgplVS21Z_NOvdsBQtwiBBpGcwycHD81FxakIlA) <hiiamboris (NOT THIS ONE)>:
-I'd love to hear what's *possibly* wrong with it on XML side too Ì†ΩÌ∏â
+I'd love to hear what's *possibly* wrong with it on XML side too üòâ

 [19:52:27](#gjef_u-hRKA9Y4XtXfsH3MMqon7C8myRd10-7rNrp2E) <hiiamboris (NOT THIS ONE)>:
 I guess you mean that HTML is ordered.
 OK.